 You'll notice that Billy Idol has quite a presence here.
 Which surprised me.
 I am enamored of the dark, gothic quality of these videos.
 Either Billy had some amazing taste or he had someone making all the right decisions for him.
 Before I could watch horror movies (very protective mother) I was able to watch these little horror strips.

+If Samuel Beckett were a pop star and made music videos.
+They might mov slower, but they could very well look like this.
 The Isolated body parts.
 Even the title of the song "Eyes with out a Face" puts me mind of NOT I or PLAY or some of the shorter works.
 There is a visual affinity (at least for the first two and half minutes.)

 Zombies, Dystopia, Revolution.
 Visually this is as arresting as Brazil, Metropolis, George Romero.
 I'm taken the most by all the different people we get to spy upon as he goes up in the elevator.